Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/README.md

 -  **Passing the exam is a requirement for passing the class.**
 - You will have 2 hours to complete this exam - it will be in class using paper and pencil, or a format of the instructor's choosing
-- There are no retakes of the exam.
+- There are no retakes for the exam.
-- If you have a disability that needs an accommodation such as extended time or a different format, please take advantage of our [accommodations program](make.sc/disability-policy).
+- If you have a disability that needs accommodation such as extended time or a different format, please take advantage of our [accommodations program](make.sc/disability-policy).

 ### Other Class assignments